ArchieNshindano/Archie-Nshindano/README.md

 ### Hi there 👋 My Name is Archie Nshindano but you can call me TerminalKid
 -------------------------------------------------------------------------------------

-My goal is making my life easier and the lives of others so naturally I love Programing and robotics
+My goal is making my life easier and the lives of others, so naturally I love Programing and robotics
 -------------------------------------------------------------------------------------

 - 🔭 I’m currently working on an app I can personally use to store my memroised Bible verses and python code to automate making facebook posts